Emrysil/Yeg/README.md

 bun dev
 ```

-Open [http://localhost:7777](http://localhost:7777) with your browser to see the result.
+Open [http://localhost:7777](http://localhost:7777) with your browser to visit the website.

+You can create an account to start exploring the rich variety of features YEG has to offer.

 ## Flask Endpoints